21 Best Things To Do In London, Ontario From A Local (2024)

 Filled with educational rooms geared towards kids of all ages, this museum does an excellent job combining science, history and the arts with active fun.

-11. Bring the Kids to an Indoor Playground
+21. Bring Your Kids to an Indoor Playground

-If you’re looking for indoor activities for kids in London, Ontario perfect for a rainy day or snowy afternoon, then you’ll love the indoor playgrounds the city has to offer.
+If you’re looking for kid-friendly indoor activities in London, Ontario then you’ll love the indoor playgrounds the city has to offer.

 We’ll be honest: this activity wasn’t on our list originally, but once our son got into the toddler stage, our entire perspective on what to do with kids changed.
-We’ve spent a number of rainy days burning off energy with this awesome activity.
+We’ve spent a number of rainy days burning off energy at these incredible play centres.

 The indoor playgrounds in London are currently as follows: